opencast/opencast-admin-interface/webtests/writing_tests.md

 ## Developing tests

-For developing new tests you can have a look at the references below.
+### Installation

+Besides the dependencies in the ```package.json``` file which need to be install to run the webserver at all, playwright has browser dependencies as well.
+To install the extra broser dependencies, run: ```npx playwright install --with-deps```

+### Run tests locally

 To execute the tests locally, there are multiple options:

 **Running the tests headless:**
 Execute `npm run test:e2e:headless` or `npx playwright test` in the terminal.